ekaterinailin/hip67522-spi/README.md

 17. Calculate power of SPI and plot it
 18. Calculate energy limited escape driven by CMEs
 19. Generate corner plot, and a figure of posterior distributions for the flare rates.

-20. Calculate some context for how accurate the Shibaya model is, and how much total extra energy we get from a 15kK BB component.
+Use script **20.** to calculate some context for how sensitive the Shibayama et al. (2013) model is to flare temperature, and how much total extra energy we get from a 15kK BB component.
+Use script **21.** to view flare energies, durations and amplitudes relative to each other to see if planet-induced and intrinsic flares' morphologies are distinct or not.

 To investigate the FFDs of the planet-induced and intrinsic flares, use 15b.